lbluitt/FSND/projects/02_trivia_api/starter/backend/README.md

 **POST '/quizzes'**
 - Sends a post request to get a new question not included in the previous questions.
 - Request Body: {"previous_questions":array containing the ids of previous questions,"quiz_category":object of the quiz category containing the category id}
-- Returns: an object containg the new question object and success value.
+- Returns: an object containg a question object and success value.

 ```
 curl -X POST http://127.0.0.1:5000/quizzes -H "Content-Type: application/json" -d '{"previous_questions":[5,9,23],"quiz_category":{"id":4}}'